fusioncharts/dev_centre_docs/getting-started/aspnet/your-first-chart-using-aspnet.md

 See the complete list of [all possible attributes]({% site.baseurl %}/chart-attributes/?chart=column2d '@@open-newtab') (the keys in the `dataSource` object) for a column 2D chart.

-The full HTML code is given below:
+The full code for the above sample is given below:

 <div class="code-wrapper">
 <ul class="code-tabs extra-tabs">